 Customer Support and Help

 Meanwhile, an extensive help section provides the answers to almost any query imaginable.
-If those questions remain unanswered, a ticketing system allows customers to speak ask the experts.
+If those questions remain unanswered, a ticketing system allows customers to speak to technical experts.

 There are a number of other items worth noting about DigitalOcean.
-Firstly, the fact they offer six popular Linux distributions leaves them open to the widest market possible.
+They offer six popular Linux distributions which gives them a large market.

 DigitalOcean makes migrating to a cloud server quicker and easier than ever.
 With such a high degree of flexibility available too, they are easily amongst the best companies in the field.